5 Most Popular Myths About Instagram for Business Debunked

 Another brand that followed the same idea is, for example, Pizza Pilgrims.
 Even though much is going on on their plates, Pizza Pilgrims decided to add some spice to the brand’s Instagram profile and feature amusing photos of the company’s staff themselves.
 A beautiful case of a brand that is proud of its human side and dares to show it off!

 A photo posted by pizzapilgrims (@pizzapilgrims) on

 2. Not Measurable Results

 True, Instagram does not have a built-in analytics tool, but there are a bunch of free third-party analytics tools that will monitor your Instagram posts and give you the most accurate information to fuel your social media strategy.
-SimplyMeasured, Iconosquare and InstaFollow are just three of them and we dedicated a separate post to describe in details their features – 3 Free Instagram Analytics Tools That Will Jumpstart Your Marketing Efforts.
+SimplyMeasured, Iconosquare and InstaFollow are just three of them.

 3. The Options to Interact are Limited

 Not really.
 Even though Instagram is primarily a mobile app and unlike other social networks it is completely photo/video-centric (up to 15 seconds are allowed) with no text updates available, there are plenty of options to interact with your followers and drive traffic to your profile.
 You might consider:

 - tagging – this works the same way as on the other major social media platforms.
 You just need to remember to add your tag before sharing an image.
 A little tag icon will appear in the down left corner.

 - mentioning – like on Twitter, use the @ symbol to mention and tag other users in your comments or photo/video captions.